 Maybe I am one of those people that are constitutionally incapable of being honest with themselves.
 I’ve weaved myself into a high-functioning liar to avoid intimacy and vulnerability.
 Maybe I’m lying to myself even here.
 Doesn’t feel that way but they could be right.
 We all have blind spots and are limited in how we see the world by where we stand within our personal silos.

 This pain certainly has reorganized my perceptions.
 The Alcoholics Anonymous Twelve Steps and Twelve Traditions says, “Pain is the touchstone of all spiritual growth.”
 The question becomes what am I to do with the pain?
-In reality, with or without C, my life will go forward; I can choose to grow from this experience or continue to hold to the pain and the past.
+In reality, with or without Painter, my life will go forward; I can choose to grow from this experience or continue to hold to the pain and the past.

 I’ve learned a great deal over the last few weeks about pain and loss.
 I didn’t know it was possible for the body to withstand this much misery.
 Thirty-six days later every breath is labored.
 Every step feels like it will be my last.
 Where my heart is I constantly feel either sharp debilitating cramps or a constant ache.
-I’m still only sleeping five hours a night.
+I’m still only sleeping three or four hours a night.

 I don’t know what is suppose to happen next.
-The world is small and colorless without her but there is still a world.
+The world is small and colorless without Painter but there is still a world.
 I can either embrace the pain or hide but regardless the world will go on.
 The Universe is indifferent to my needs, wants and pain.

 However, when I reflect on some of the opinions I’ve read and heard from people, I’ve been forced to adopt the hardened position that their opinion of me is none of my business.